Prabesh01/portmap/README.md

 Any requests to 91.208.197.189:3456 will me mapped to port 5000 on this computer.
 ```

-If you get command not found error, simply use:
+If you get command not found error, from inside the repo, simply use:
 ```sh
 $ python portmap.py <port>
 ```